rymdjs/crypto/Research.md

 Since we all agreed upon that the crypto operations was to be preformed om the client side, there where not that many possible api candidates. `Polycrypt` is namely using a server to simulate the features specified in the webcrypto api,this makes it not so suttible for our purpose.
 The `Polycrypto` team has also contributed to a firefox none sever-dependent plugin named `Foxycrypt` it so happes to be that `Foxycrypt` is somthing close to a soley authorty. and it's not realy up to date:P
 The obious choies is to use the the experimental web features implemented in `Chrome beta`,it's the only implemntation that is totaly in phase with the The web api development process,in other words up to date.

+## How do we solve the problem regarding exporting keys

+WebCrypto keys are supposed to implement structured clone so in the future that would be the easiest way to serialize it to local storage.